MAIOLICA IN THE SHADOW OF RAPHAEL

 Buon Compleanno John!

 A full programme is available here.
-To attend the symposium, please register following the links below:
+To attend the symposium, please register on each of the two days separately following the links below:

 ZOOM REGISTRATION LINK for SATURDAY 7 Nov 2020:

 ZOOM REGISTRATION LINK for SUNDAY 8 Nov 2020: